 - an example generating a PDF resource in an SSR API route,

 - No, is the short answer!
-A great example is the manifest.json file which contains info on your sites favicon and other data used in Progressive Web Apps.
-Typically this file will not change often and does not need processing by Vite (Astro’s bundler).
+A great example is the manifest.json file which contains info on your site’s favicon and other data used in Progressive Web Apps.
+Typically, this file will not change often and does not need processing by Vite (Astro’s bundler).
 You can just place the manifest.json file in the `public` folder of your project.
 If you wanted to serve a more dynamic JSON file.
 Let’s say you need to pull in fresh data on each build to form the JSON file.
 Here you might as well make use of Vite and create a resource route.
 We have seen this is not too difficult to do.
-You could even make the site Server Side Generated and customise the JSON data for each visitor, pulling in real-time data.
+You could even make the site Server-Side Rendered and customize the JSON data for each visitor, pulling in real-time data.

-- Astro is great for content sites and it is super common to serve PDFs on content sites.
+- Astro is great for content sites, and it is super common to serve PDFs on content sites.
 So we are in luck that you can create a PDF on a file route in Astro.
 We saw an example using pdfjs.
 But you might also consider pdfkit or even React PDF Renderer.
-Whatever you opt for bear in mind if you go for creating a static Astro site, the content will only be refreshed each time you rebuild your site.
+Whatever you opt for, bear in mind if you go for creating a static Astro site, the content will only be refreshed each time you rebuild your site.
 This will work just fine for a lot of use cases.
-If you need something more dynamic though, pull SSR our of Astro the Astro toolbox!
+If you need something more dynamic though, pull SSR out of the Astro toolbox!

 Just dropped a new post about using file routes or resource routes in 🚀 Astro.— Rodney (@askRodney) August 24, 2022